The Open University since 2006

 Dundee, jute and empire

-To complete this unit fully, you will need to buy Rachel C. Gibbons (ed.)
+To complete this course fully, you will need to buy Rachel C. Gibbons (ed.)
 (2006) Exploring History 1400–1900.
-An Anthology of Primary Sources, Manchester, Manchester University Press (for the Anthology Documents referred to throughout this unit).
+An Anthology of Primary Sources, Manchester, Manchester University Press (for the Anthology Documents referred to throughout this course).

 Copyright & revisions